 This is a pretty simple technique that only requires a ruler and a 1982 penny.
-Use the ruler as a scale and place a penny on one side, and your weed on the other.
+Use the ruler as a scale by balancing it on something, and place a penny on one side, and your weed on the other.
 Since the penny weighs exactly 2.5 grams, you’ll know you have that amount when the ruler is perfectly balanced.

 Also, it’s worth pointing out that when using “streetwise” techniques like this, it pays to have all of your conversions memorized.
 No matter their level of “academic achievement,” most any self-respecting dealer will be able to tell you off the top of his or her head how many grams in an ounce, how to convert 1 oz to grams, or even how many grams in a kilogram.

 All you need here is a plastic hanger, a long piece of string, a drill, and a pair of scissors (although a ruler will come in handy as well).
 Also, you need a nickel as it weighs five grams (substantially less than 1/4 oz) and acts as a convenient counterweight.

 Follow these steps for a DIY weed scale:

 - Use your scissors to cut off the top of the plastic hanger, and then drill a hole in the center of it.

 - Drill a hole on the left and right and use the ruler to ensure they are equal distances from the middle.